lucascamposj/huffman-coding/README.md

 # huffman-coding
-Simple Huffman encoder and decoder for binary files with 8 bits sized symbols
+Simple Huffman encoder and decoder for binary files with 8 bits sized symbols.
+Made with Python.